Giacomo Tedesco: Coaching career

 From August 2014, Tedesco became the manager of the Beretti team (U-19) of Reggina.
 On 20 April 2015, he was promoted to the first team manager following the departure of Roberto Alberti.
 At the end of the season, he left the club.

-After almost three and a half year without a job, Igea Virtus appointed Tedesco as their new manager on 24 October 2018.
+After almost three and a half years without a job, Igea Virtus appointed Tedesco as their new manager on 24 October 2018.
 After zero victories in his first six games, he was fired less than one month later on 30 November.
 However, he was re-appointed on 7 December 2018.
 He was fired again on 28 January 2019.